Kilmarnock: Culture

 Kilmarnock boasts a large number of listed buildings.
 The Dick Institute, opened in April 1901, was severely damaged by fire only eight years after it opened.
 Some of the museums collections were lost in the fire.
 It reopened two years after the fire in 1911.
 The Dick Institute was used as an Auxiliary Hospital in 1917 during World War One.
 It is now shared by the Arts and Museums Service, and the Libraries, Registration and Information Service.
 The two Art Galleries and three Museum Galleries house permanent and temporary displays of Fine Art, Contemporary Art and Craft, Local and Industrial History and Natural Sciences.
 The Lending Library, Audio Library, Junior Library, Reference Library, and Learning Centre are all housed on the ground floor.

-The first collection of work by Scottish poet Robert Burns, Poems, chiefly in Scots was published here in 1786.
+The first collection of work by Scottish poet Robert Burns, Poems, Chiefly in the Scottish Dialect was published in Kilmarnock on 31 July 1786.
 It was published at the current site of the Burn's Mall, dedicated to his work.
-This edition is known as the Kilmarnock Edition or Kilmarnock volume.
+This edition is known as the Kilmarnock Edition or Kilmarnock Volume.
+To commemorate Burns' association with the town, a statue of Burns and John Wilson, publisher of the Kilmarnock Edition, was erected at The Cross in the town centre and was unveiled by Anne, Princess Royal on 27 September 1995.
+The Burns Monument in the towns Kay Park was opened on 9 August 1879 and contained a museum of artefacts.
+Designed by Robert Ingram, the monument cost an estimated £2,892 to build and contained a marble statue of Robert Burns which was designed by W. G. Stevenson, as well as a tower which features rooms that could be visited by the public.
+When closed for renovations, the monument suffered a severe fire on 20 November 2004, with much of the original structure collapsing.
+The monument was partially reconstructed and re-opened as the Burns Monument Centre.

 The ancestors of William Wallace held the Barony of Ricarton, where the suburb of Riccarton is now located, and, according to local tradition, Wallace was born at Ellerslie near Kilmarnock.
 John Bowring, polyglot and fourth governor of Hong Kong, was Member of Parliament for Kilmarnock in 1835.
 In the castle of Kilmarnock, Dean Castle, there is an exhibition of armour and weapons, and the Van Raalte collection of musical instruments.